THE CANTEEN

 BUT

-• I must respect the adults.
+• I must respect adults.

-At the end of the meal:
+At the end of the meal

 AND